Malcolm Tucker: Series 2

 In Series 2, Hugh Abbot is accosted by a member of the factory he is visiting and he begs Malcolm to bury the story for him.
 Malcolm has more pressing issues; an important story on a major IT project's overspending and possible corruption on the part of Geoff Holhurst, but he goes to ITN to help Hugh out anyway.
 He fabricates a story that the seemingly "real person" factory worker is actually standing for a far-right political party; the reporters agree to minimise the story.
-However, when the Holhurst story breaks at the same time, he decides to send Olly to re-shift the focus at ITN from Holhurst to the Hugh story.
+However, when the Holhurst story breaks at the same time, he decides to send Ollie to shift the focus at ITN away from Holhurst and back to the Hugh story.

-With a cabinet reshuffle imminent, Malcolm struggles with a new "blue-sky thinker" special advisor to the prime minister: Julius Nicholson, who's always floating ludicrous government projects and challenging Malcolm's authority.
-He finds allies in the Department of Social Affairs when Julius cuts them out of Malcolm's prestigious "8:30" meetings, and devises plans to significantly downsize them in the upcoming reshuffle.
-He uses Olly, Glenn Cullen, and Hugh to "leak" rumours that Julius will be named foreign secretary in the reshuffle, and then convinces the prime minister that Julius himself is responsible for the rumours as a gambit to guarantee a promotion.
-The prime minister decides to demote Julius, and Malcolm maintains his position unperturbed.
-He rewards his allies by getting them a promotion as "The all-new totally revamped Department of Social Affairs and Citizenship" (DoSaC).
+With a cabinet reshuffle imminent, Malcolm struggles with a new "blue-sky thinker" special advisor to the prime minister: Julius Nicholson, who is always floating ludicrous government projects and challenging Malcolm's authority.
+He finds allies in the Department of Social Affairs when Julius removes them from Malcolm's prestigious "8:30 meetings", and devises plans to significantly downsize them in the upcoming reshuffle.
+He uses Ollie, Glenn Cullen, and Hugh to "leak" rumours that Julius will be named Foreign Secretary in the reshuffle, and then convinces the prime minister that Julius himself is responsible for the rumours as a gambit to guarantee a promotion.
+The prime minister decides to demote Julius, and Malcolm maintains his position.
+He rewards his allies by getting them a promotion as "the all-new totally revamped Department of Social Affairs and Citizenship" (DoSAC).

-Hugh struggles with his conscience about being forced to support a bill on special educational needs (SEN) he previously objected to because he believes will harm special-needs pupils, Glenn's own son being one.
+Hugh struggles with his conscience about being forced to support a bill on special educational needs (SEN) he previously objected to because he believes will harm special needs pupils, Glenn's own son being one.
 Malcolm gets him an education expert friendly to the government position to ease his feelings and to give him something to say to explain his apparent U-turn to the Select Committee.
-When Hugh accidentally sends an expletive-filled e-mail about Malcolm's expert to a young girl in Reigate instead of Glenn, Malcolm convinces Terri Coverley to take the blame for it, as it happened on her computer.
+When Hugh accidentally sends an expletive-filled email about Malcolm's expert to a young girl in Reigate instead of Glenn, Malcolm persuades Terri Coverley to take the blame for it as it was sent from her computer.
 Hugh gets himself in another pickle when he lies to the Select Committee by denying that he met any experts who opposed the bill.
 Malcolm makes Hugh apologise to the committee and convince them that he really is convinced the bill will help SEN children.